WNHT (TV): Demise and sale

 The channel 21 license remained active despite the station's shutdown.
 In 1990, Flatley exited television by selling the Syracuse TV station for $7 million to Charles A. McFadden of Norfolk, Virginia.
 The company then reached a deal to sell WNHT to Stephen M. Mindich, who owned the weekly Boston Phoenix newspaper.
 That deal, though, hinged on the ability of Mindich's Rogue Television Corporation to close a deal to buy Boston-area WHRC-TV channel 46, which he was to rename WPHX; the stations were to be affiliates of the planned Star Television Network, airing classic TV shows.

 The Mindich deal won FCC approval but fell apart in negotiations, and in 1992, Flatley sold channel 21 to New England Television, Inc., a company headed by Wilson Hickham; the station would likely have aired religious programming.
 The sale did not include the transmitter site, which Flatley retained.
 Ultimately, Hickham did not rebuild channel 21 himself and found a buyer from Boston who was interested.
 In late 1993, Boston University Communications, a for-profit division of the university, had started WABU channel 68 in Boston, a general-entertainment commercial independent.
 A month after starting up that station, the company purchased WNHT from Hickham with plans to use it as a satellite station of WABU and gain signal parity with its competitors.

-Use of the channel 21 facility by BU was delayed by complaints from WNDS and WGOT, who did not want to compete with a market-wide station for programming.
+The use of the channel 21 facility by BU was delayed by complaints from WNDS and WGOT, who did not want to compete with a market-wide station for programming.
 In late June 1995, the BU purchase of WNHT was approved by the FCC; channel 21, renamed WNBU, returned that fall as a full-time repeater of the Boston outlet with no studio presence.